 Why did Robbins do an about-face?
 A look at SF’s Securities & Exchange Form ADV Disclosure Brochure dated Oct.
 10, 2014, reveals: “Future Member of the Firm:…it is anticipated that Tony Robbins will also become a member of the Firm.
 A conflict of interest exists to the extent that Tony Robbins recommends the services of the Firm, or Stronghold Financial, and will be entitled to receive distributions or other compensation relative to his future ownership interest in the Firm.”

 That section, however, was dropped completely, a month later, from an updated version of the brochure (Nov.
 17, 2014).
 That ADV states that SF has three employees, zero clients and zero assets under management.
-Its minimum portfolio size is $25,000, and it charges an “asset-based fee” of 75 basis points (0.75%).
+Its minimum portfolio size is $25,000, and it charges an “asset-based fee” of 75 basis points (0.75 percent).

 Also missing from the ADV is the name Josh Jenkins-Robbins, Tony’s son.
 According to FINRA’s BrokerCheck, he is registered with Stronghold Financial in San Diego.
 And his LinkedIn Profile links to three company websites: Stronghold Financial and two enterprises in which Tony Robbins enjoys joint ventures.
 In his book, the elder writes that Josh “has been in financial services his entire life.”

 Robbins’ hefty volume is subtitled “7 Simple Steps to Financial Freedom.”
 But with plugs galore for the financially oriented companies he owns or has pieces of — or intended to partner with; i.e., Stronghold — it might as well be dubbed “656 Pages or So to Promote Stronghold.”

 Sticking it to the financial services industry in general, he slams “the system” in which “the house reaps profits whether the clients win or not.”